 To run UBOS on an x86 PC:

 Download this image for a physical PC (approx. 530MB), uncompress, and write to a USB stick in "raw" format.
-Or this image for VirtualBox (approx. 670MB), uncompress, and use as the main virtual hard drive.
+Or this image for VirtualBox or VMWare (approx. 670MB), uncompress, and use as the main virtual hard drive.

 In the Cloud

 To run UBOS on Amazon EC2: